mcnc-clovett/mcnc-clovett.github.io/_posts/2022-07-03-offline-linux-ca.md

 Enter pass phrase for /etc/ssl/root-ca/private/ca.key:
 ```

-    > If creating a Windows Enterprise Subordinate CA, you will need this `ca.crl` file to import into Active Directory
-    {: .prompt-tip }

 ## Copy the Root CA Certificate and CRL from the Server
 1. Insert your USB drive
 2. Find the path to your device (all devices in Linux are represented by files)